davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_prgrss_updts_new_expiry_date.md

 ## prgrss_updts_new_expiry_date

-Contains infomation relating to additional grant condition data.
+Contains information relating to additional grant condition data.

 A single progress_update can have *many* prgrss_updts_new_expiry_date.